Harika-SVL/Migation/notes.md

 ### Story of Organic India Corp ( some random organisation )

 * This organization runs an e-commerce application for selling organic fmcg
-* This organization has datacenter in hyderabad
+* This organization has it's Datacenter in Hyderabad

 ![alt text](shots/1.PNG)

 #### Problems

-* From the 1 – 5 of every month orders increase.
-Right now Organic India Corp has 16 VMs where they are running backend services.
-Inspite of this from 1-5 customers are facing latency issues and slow responses
+* From the 1st – 5th of every month, orders increase.
+Right now Organic India Corp has sixteen VMs where they are running backend services.
+Inspite of this from one of five customers are facing latency issues and slow responses
-* Right now this organization is running only in one data center which is a single point of failure, so they have one more datacenter with same number of servers in noida.
+* Right now this organization is running only in one Datacenter which is a single point of failure, so they have one more datacenter with same number of servers in noida
-* So, architect of Organic India Corp has suggested to move to AWS
+* So, the architect of Organic India Corp has suggested to move to AWS ( cloud )

-#### How can AWS Solve these problems ?
+#### How can AWS solve these problems ?

-* Let's understand basic merits of cloud (AWS)
+* Let's understand basic merits of the AWS cloud :
     * _**Global presence**_
     * _**Elasticity**_ : Automatically increasing and decreasing the resources based on some dynamic metrics
     * _**Disaster Recovery**_ is easier to setup